coolboy19521/AZE44/models/README.md

-MECHANICAL DESIGN REPORT
-Construction of Chassis and General Design
+# 1. Construction of Chassis and General Design

 Our robot’s chassis has a two-platform system.
 The top platform only takes a couple of seconds to remove, making it easy to do any modifications when needed.
 The two-platform construction gives us additional space to organize and place the various components.
-The original form of the chassis had sharper corners and it was narrower, but we have since widened it to 15cm and extended the length to 28cm this, enhancing stability during the movements because it was easier for us the places the components on top of the robot to make the center of gravity exactly the center of the robot .
+The original form of the chassis had sharper corners and it was narrower, but we have since widened it to `15cm` and extended the length to `28cm` this, enhancing stability during the movements because it was easier for us the places the components on top of the robot to make the center of gravity exactly the center of the robot .
 The other advantage that the wider size gives the robot is that cables are easier to access.
 The chassis material is PLA which we 3D printed, and we used aluminum links and shafts where additional strength is required.
-We printed the materials with a Sidewinder X2 at a temperature of 210°C and a heated bed of 60°C.  Aditionally, the robot is also 1400 grams.
+We printed the materials with a Sidewinder X2 at a temperature of `210°C` and a heated bed of `60°C`.
+Aditionally, the robot is also `1400 grams`.

-(chassis photo and the robot photo)
+*(chassis photo and the robot photo)*

-Drive System and Gearbox
+# 2. Drive System and Gearbox
 We used a 12V DC motor and a 3D printed gear box for the drive system.
 The motor consumes a maximum of 1A (320mA average current) and rotates at a rate of 450 RPM.
 And to improve the motor’s performance and enable movement of the robot’s mass of 1400g, we used a gear ratio of 2:3 for the gearbox.

 The torque enhancement formula:

-T_output = T_motor * (3 / 2)
+$$T_{\text{output}} = T_{\text{motor}} \times \frac{3}{2}$$

 Power from the motor is transmitted to the central gear of the gearbox, and then both of the wheels turn.
 The gearbox structure that we used provides us the feature of allowing one wheel to turn even if the other wheel is blocked, similar to a differential.
 This gives a smooth movement of the robot along the surface when wheels experience a loss of traction.
 The gears and casing of the gearbox are PLA, while the shafts and connection parts are aluminum.
 We also used the 693ZZ metal ball bearings is applied in the shafts of the gearbox and the axes of the rear wheels to ensure that the system experiences less friction and vibration.
 We used the bearing in the steering pivots of the wheels as well to ensure that the Ackermann linkage system rotates smoothly.

-gearbox photo here
+*(gearbox photo here)*

- Ackermann Steering System
+# 3. Ackermann Steering System
 We used the Ackermann steering system for the front wheels of the robot, meaning the inner wheel turns first when the robot turns, thus preventing the robot from slipping and making sure that the robot turns along a natural path.
+The Ackermann formula is:

+$$\frac{\tan(\theta_\text{inner})}{\tan(\theta_\text{outer})} = \frac{L}{L + T}$$

-The Ackermann formula is: tan(theta_inner) / tan(theta_outer) = L / (L + T) Where L is the wheelbase and T is the track width.
+Where L is the wheelbase and T is the track width.
 A more accurate formula using the turning radius:

 1 / tan(theta_inner) = (1 / R) - (D / (2 * H)) 1 / tan(theta_outer) = 1/R + (D / (2 * H))

 R is the turning radius, D is the distance between the left and right wheels, and H is the wheel base.

 The distance between the left and right wheels of the robot is (eyup soyleyecek) cm, and the wheel base is (eyup soyleyecek) cm.
 Furthermore, there are aluminum linkage arms in the Ackermann system, which are attached to PLA 3D-printed steering knuckles and a PLA servo mount.
 We attached the linkages with aluminum rods that are 3 mm thick, and the pivots are all fitted with 693ZZ bearings.
 The servo controls one of the arms, which is then basically translated into the movement of the inner wheel turning more than the outer wheel through the Ackermann steering system so that the robot turns with the right angle, arc we could say.
 We chose aliminum because it is light and stiff, and we chose PLA because it provides low-weight pivots.

 PUT A PICTURE OF ACKERMANN SIMULATION HERE